 Etymology From Middle English parcimony, from Latin parsimonia, from parcere (to spare).
 First recorded use: 1598.

-Usage President Calvin Coolidge was so with words that he became known as 'Sil ... read more
+Usage President Calvin Coolidge was so with words that he became known as 'Silent ... read more

 ( culture / humor / language / english ) Every year, English teachers from across the USA can submit their collections of actual analogies and metaphors found in high school essays.
 These excerpts are published each year to the amusement of teachers across the country.
 Here are last year's winners.

-1. Her face was a perfect oval, lik... read more
+1. Her face was a perfect oval, like a ... read more